Delfinistkata/tic-tac-toe/README.md

  ## Typography
  <p> The font chosen was 'Tanjawan' for the heading and for the body text.
 They fall back to sans-serif respectively. </p>

-  * 'Tanjawan' was chosen for the headings to give the user an inital welcoming feel and for the body text as it goes along nicely with the heading whilst being easy to read for all.
+  * 'Tanjawan' was chosen for the headings to give the user an initial welcoming feel and for the body text as it goes along nicely with the heading whilst being easy to read for all.

 <br>